What is Poka-Yoke?

 - Safety - necessary for them to be relevant

-- Automation - a Poka-Yoke mechanism must be fully or partially automated, so as not to create additional work, furthering error opportunities
+- Automation - a Poka-Yoke mechanism must be fully or partially automated so as not to create additional work, furthering error opportunities

-- Interconnection - error-proofing tools must have feedback loops built-in, so that information of error recognition, along with its nature, location and specifics, is automatically passed on to the controller
+- Interconnection - error-proofing tools must have built-in feedback loops so that information of error recognition, along with its nature, location and specifics, is automatically passed on to the controller

 Furthermore, on top of improvements in productivity due to fewer errors, this will also reduce stress among the team, which in and of itself boosts efficiency, not to mention job satisfaction.